-10 Pro Tips for Getting the Most out of your Next-Gen WAF
+10 Tips for Getting the Most Out of Next-Gen WAF

 As Fastly’s Technical Account Management team, we guide our customers in using our Next-Gen WAF (powered by Signal Sciences) as effectively as possible.
 Every day, we work directly with customers across different verticals – answering questions and sharing guidance to ensure everything is running smoothly.

 Today, we want to share that knowledge with you.
 Here’s a list of recommended practices for all Fastly customers, so everyone can get the most out of our Next-Gen WAF.

 This is a very basic step, but it often gets overlooked.
 We need to be able to capture the true client IP – otherwise, an attacker can end up bypassing our WAF simply by changing the necessary headers to avoid being blocked.

 X-Forwarded-For header to identify the client IP address-- for example,

 client-ip-header="Fastly-Client-IP".
 This header can be spoofed pretty easily by simply passing a different IP in the header.

 In our customer documentation, we address this concern.
 The proposed solution is to pass a different header, and then configure the agent to use that header to determine the true client IP.
 It also recommends configuring the agent to read the X-Forwarded-For IP address from right to left, instead of the default left to right, by setting the